 This pass offers free nightly camping or moorage from Oct.
 1 to March 31, and Sunday through Thursday in April.
 There is a $10 per-night fee for utility sites.
 Passes are available for $75 for Washington state residents 62 years and older.

 Washington State Resident is defined as a resident of Washington state for at least the past three consecutive months.
 Dual-state residency will not be considered.
+Passes may be purchased at select parks between the months of September and March only.
+Please call ahead for information.

 Good for 50% discount on nightly camping / moorage.
 Free watercraft launching, trailer dump and day-use entry.
 Valid year round.
 Available for one-year (short-term disability) or five-year (permanent disability) periods.
 Offered to Washington state residents who are legally blind, profoundly deaf, developmentally disabled, or who meet the disability definition used by the U.S. Social Security Administration.